dreamind/ix/pages/overview/overview.md

 Python | Python, XML, XHTML, JSON, CSS programming skills (machine-oriented) | applied (human-oriented)

 The programming component of the subject will use Python, which you have learned in Foundation of Computing.
-If you feel that you need to refresh your Python skills, you can go through a series of self-paced online worksheets, included in the [Informatics Virtual Learning Environment (IVLE)](http://ivle.informatics.unimelb.edu.au).

 Staff
 -----